HRG-OFFICIAL/element-android/README.md

 ## Build and Integration

-Both security modules are integrated into the main application's Gradle build process.
-The configuration is build-type dependent:
+Security modules are wired into the Gradle build.
+Behavior differs by build type:

 - **`aggressiveRelease` Builds:** Enable full RASP protections and all custom obfuscation passes, working in tandem with R8 minification.
 - **`debug` Builds:** Disable all security features to allow for standard development and debugging workflows.

 ## Project Status & Objectives

-This fork serves as a proof-of-concept to validate the integration of advanced security layers into a complex, pre-existing Android application.
+This fork is a proof‑of‑concept to validate multi‑layer security within a complex Android app.

-The primary objectives of this research include:
+Primary goals:

 - **Validating Integration:** Testing the feasibility of integrating native (C++) security components and custom obfuscation rules into the Element codebase.
 - **Testing Efficacy:** Assessing the effectiveness of a multi-layered security approach (combining RASP, dynamic loading, and static obfuscation).
 - **Creating Reusable Modules:** Developing the **RASP SDK** and **Obfuscation Library** as standalone modules that can be adapted for other projects.
 - **Build Optimization:** Successfully compiling for multiple architectures (ARM64, ARMv7, x86, x86_64) while ensuring R8 minification and security rules work in sync.

 [![Latest build](https://github.com/element-hq/element-android/actions/workflows/build.yml/badge.svg?query=branch%3Adevelop)](https://github.com/element-hq/element-android/actions/workflows/build.yml?query=branch%3Adevelop)
 [![Weblate](https://translate.element.io/widgets/element-android/-/svg-badge.svg)](https://translate.element.io/engage/element-android/?utm_source=widget)